RadBuilder/EmojiChat/.github/ISSUE_TEMPLATE/BUG_REPORT_TEMPLATE.md

 ### What happened instead?

 ### What Spigot version are you using?
-Paste the output of /version below.
+Paste the full output of /version below.

 ### What plugins do you have installed?
-Paste the output of /plugins below.
+Paste the full output of /plugins below.

 ### Are any errors related to EmojiChat in your console or logs?
 If so, paste below.
 ```